 - 2 Must give their credentials to the election judge.
 (Note: Candidates are permitted to have two pollwatchers at a time in each poll.
 All other groups are permitted to have only one at a time.) - 3 Must not electioneer.
-(Also pages 24 and 25 of this document.)

-Other Responsibilities (Not cited in the following pages.)
+Other responsibilities, not cited in the following pages.